ShishirPatil/gorilla/berkeley-function-call-leaderboard/README.md

 For available options for `MODEL_NAME` and `TEST_CATEGORY`, please refer to the [Models Available](#models-available) and [Available Test Category](#available-test-category) section below.

+If no `MODEL_NAME` is provided, the model `gorilla-openfunctions-v2` will be used by default.
+If no `TEST_CATEGORY` is provided, all test categories will be run by default.

 ### Models Available
 Below is *a table of models we support* to run our leaderboard evaluation against.
 If supported function calling (FC), we will follow its function calling format provided by official documentation.
 Otherwise, we will construct a system message to prompt the model to generate function calls in the right format.
 |Model | Type |